WebexSamples/webex-api-emulator/test-cases/README.md

 * emulator_person2_display_name - The display name associated with that user in token.json
 * emulator_person2_nickname - The nickname associated with that user in token.json

-Once your copy of the environment variables are specified you can run the tests from the command line or load the provided test cases and postman environment into your Postman instance by choosing Import from the File Menu and import the two files [CiscoSparkMarkdownTests.postman_collection.json](./CiscoSparkMarkdownTests.postman_collection.json), and [spark_emulator_tests.postman_environment.json](./spark_emulator_tests.postman_environment.json).
+Once your copy of the environment variables are specified you can run the tests from the command line or load the provided test cases and postman environment into your Postman instance by choosing Import from the File Menu and import the two files [WebexApiMarkdownTests.postman_collection.json](./WebexApiMarkdownTests.postman_collection.json), and [webex_emulator_tests.postman_environment.json](./webex_emulator_tests.postman_environment.json).

 ## Running the tests
-The NPM commands in this section should be run from the spark-emulator project diretory.
+The NPM commands in this section should be run from the spark-emulator project directory.

 To run the tests from the command line, you will need to have Postman's cli tool: newman installed.
 If you do not have this install it as follows:

     npm install -g newman

 Before running the tests, start the emulator: